v0.2 · early development

 Runs locally

 All processing happens on your machine.
-Your audio never leaves the box — no API keys, no cloud latency, no subscription.
+Your audio never leaves your computer.
+This means no API keys, no cloud latency, no subscriptions.

 Mic or desktop audio

 Select any audio device.
-Caption your own voice, game audio, a VoD you're reacting to - even virtual audio cables.
+Caption dekstop audio, your voice through your microphone, even virtual audio cables.

 OBS browser source

 Drop localhost:3030 into OBS and the subtitles appear.
-Tune align, background and transparency live.
+Adjust text alignment, color, font size, transparency, etc and the overlay will update automatically.

 Advanced Settings

-Swap models, toggle translate, trim silence, etc. Great out of the box, but allows you to customize your experience.
+Swap models, toggle translate, trim silence, etc. Works great out of the box, but allows you to customize your experience.

-4. 4 Press Start.
-Speak.
-Captions appear. go live
+4. 4 Press Start and captions appear. go live

 under the hood